Decades of Hatred, Accusations and Altercations: A Fight for Custody That's Tearing a Mother and Daughter Apart

 Marsha says she fought for — and won — custody of her grandsons because of what she has called her daughter's dangerous, drug-using lifestyle.
 Now she says her relationship with her daughter, Brooke, is filled with mistrust, false accusations of abuse and bitter resentment.
 Marsha says she’s afraid to be around Brooke because she claims Brooke is often violent, and that she has called the police on her three times.
 Brooke admits to having used drugs in the past but says she is trying to make up for her mistakes and be a better mother — but Marsha makes it difficult.
 She claims Marsha is abusive to the boys, locks them in the basement and isolates them from friends and family — all of which Marsha denies.
 Dr. Phil sits everyone down in search of answers — can this mother and daughter resolve their conflict?

-“My mother, Marsha, is a monster, because she is conniving and evil,” says Brooke.
+War of Words“My mother, Marsha, is a monster, because she is conniving and evil,” says Brooke.
 “Marsha has stolen custody of my kids.
 Marsha is always trying to paint me as an unfit parent, constantly making up lies about me that I’m a prostitute, do drugs, sell drugs, that I sell my children to child molesters.
 It’s absolutely absurd.
 Because of all the things Marsha has said about me, I left town and moved away.”

 “I do not badmouth Brooke in public,” Marsha says.
 “Brooke moved six hours away, because she met this guy, and two weeks later, she moved in with him.
 It makes absolutely no sense to me.”